Browse courses to find something that interests you.

 Come with us on this moving and memorable journey to gain the knowledge, skills and confidence you need to make a profound difference to men’s experiences of living with prostate cancer.

-In this course you will meet men like Peter who share their experiences of living with prostate cancer.
+During this course you will meet men like Peter, who shares his experience of living with prostate cancer.
 Family members and prostate cancer experts will also provide their insights about distress associated with prostate cancer treatment and the critical need for distress screening and referral to evidence-based support.

 Upon completion of this course you will be able to understand:

 Professor Suzanne Chambers AO is a registered nurse and health psychologist who has worked as a practitioner-researcher in psychosocial support for people with cancer for over 25 years.
 Working closely with prostate cancer support groups since the late 1990s, her current role is Dean, Faculty of Health at UTS.

 Suzanne is the immediate past Chair of the Quality of Life and Supportive Care Committee for the Australia and New Zealand Uro-genital and Prostate Cancer Trials Group (ANZUP) and a member of ANZUP’s Scientific Advisory Committee.
 She has published extensively on the psychosocial effects of prostate cancer and effective ways to enhance quality of life and psychological outcomes after diagnosis and treatment.

 In particular, Suzanne has focused her research effort on the interventions to improve outcomes for men with prostate cancer and their families; and currently leads an NHMRC Centre of Research Excellence in Prostate Cancer Survivorship that is globally unique.